 minimal equipment cost and cost of ownership

 If several lasers differing in wavelength, average power and pulse duration can provide comparable acceptable machining quality, 1 micron laser with the longest pulse duration and the higher average power will typically be preferred, as it will allow the highest throughput at the lowest cost.
 However, specific material/process may require green or UV femtosecond laser.
-Erbium or thulium ultrafast lasers may also be preffered when water or some non-metal/polymer absorption profile is at play.
+Erbium or thulium ultrafast lasers may also be preferred when water or some non-metal/polymer absorption profile is at play.

 Most often, when a process is developed or transitioned to industrial setting, several lasers are tried to determine the optimal laser and the settings of this laser for the application.
 IPG Photonics Applications Labs are located around the world and are equipped with micromachining processing stations fitted with various types of nanosecond and ultrafast lasers.
 Our experienced team of application engineers is ready to assist you in validating your application.